myitcvforks/lighthouse/README.md

 // API token.
 client := lighthouse.NewClient("your-api-token")

+// Or create an *http.Client which will authenticate with your Lighthouse
+// API token and automatically rate limit API requests. client := lighthouse.NewClientWithRateLimit("your-api-token")

 // Or create an *http.Client which will authenticate with your
 // Lighthouse email/password.
 client := lighthouse.NewClientBasicAuth("your-email", "your-password")

+// Or create an *http.Client which will authenticate with your
+// Lighthouse email/password and automatically rate limit API requests. client := lighthouse.NewClientBasicAuthWithRateLimit("your-email", "your-password")

 // Create a *lighthouse.Service with your Lighthouse account and client.
 // 'https://your-account-name.lighthouseapp.com'.